MarkJoshua23/tapatan-game/docs/tapatan-game-documentation.md

 This Tapatan implementation combines traditional game design principles with modern web development practices.
 The architecture is scalable, maintainable, and provides an excellent user experience while staying true to the original game's rules and spirit.

-The use of React Context for state management, TypeScript for type safety, and Tailwind CSS for styling creates a robust foundation that can be easily extended or modified.
+The use of Zustand for state management, TypeScript for type safety, and Tailwind CSS for styling creates a robust foundation that can be easily extended or modified.
 The AI implementation using the minimax algorithm provides challenging gameplay at multiple difficulty levels.
+Zustand offers several advantages over React Context including reduced boilerplate, better performance with fine-grained reactivity, and easier testing capabilities.